-One of the most important and rare discoveries of underwater archeology in Israel is that of the Athlit ram.
-It was discovered by the late Yehoshua Ramon in 1980, in the northern bay of Athlit.
+One of the most important and rare discoveries of underwater archeology in Israel is the Athlit ram.
+The late Yehoshua Ramon discovered it in 1980 in the northern bay of Athlit.

-A ram is a weapon that was attached to the prow of a vessel at or below the water line and was intended to ram enemy vessels.
+A ram is a weapon attached to a vessel’s prow at or below the water line and was intended to ram enemy vessels.

-In the following photo, you can see the model of the ship and the ram on the red background.
+You can see the ship’s model and the ram on the red background in the following photo.

 The Lod Mosaic

-The mosaic covered the floors of a large affluent Roman villa and is dated to late 3rd or early 4th century CE (Late Roman Period).
+The mosaic-covered the floors of a large affluent Roman villa and is dated to the late 3rd or early 4th century CE (Late Roman Period).